 As of January 2014, there are 674 slaughterhouses operating in Turkey.
 Approximately 2% of them are owned by the Meat and Milk Institution, 63% are owned by the municipalities and 35% are privately owned establishments.
 The majority of the slaughterhouses which are owned by the municipalities are usually small-scale establishments (less than 30 animals/day) operating at a loss in order to provide services to the local communities in rural areas.
 Due to their major structural deficiencies, there is no possibility of these municipal slaughterhouses to comply with the requirements laid down in the national legislation.
 To ensure compliance it is therefore more feasible to build new slaughterhouses.
-The lack of a carcass classification system such as the EUROP grid method, creates circumstances allowing for the operation of such non-compliant small scale slaughterhouses in order to avoid investment costs for the fulfilment of EU standards.
+The lack of a carcass classification system such as the EUROP grid method, creates circumstances allowing for the operation of such noncompliant small scale slaughterhouses.
+General tendency of the municipalities is to cease the operation of their slaughterhouses in order to avoid investment costs for the fulfilment of EU standards.